dR3m/somecode/README.md

 # somecode
-Just a little bit of my python code.
+Just a little bit of my python and c code.